Zhongguancun Artificial Intelligence Academy & UCAS 2025 Summer AI Agent Practical Topics

 locator.wait_for()

-method can be used to implement this waiting mechanism.
+method to implement this waiting mechanism.
 For example, before a click operation, usepage.locator(xpath).wait_for(state='visible', timeout=15000)

 to ensure the element is loaded.